- Trading restrictions – all exchanges aren’t open to all people;

 GROUP 2 – People from the US

 People from the US are not excluded as the global community thinks the USA is a naughty country, but the main rationale behind excluding US-investors is the US-regulatory regmie.
 As you’ve surely heard, there is an authority in the US called the SEC (Securities Exchange Commission).
 The SEC has a lot of rules in place that can make it difficult for exchanges to on-board US-customers.
-There is also a tax legislation called FATCA that complicates everything for organizations that have anything to do with people residing in or being a citizen of the US.
+There is also a tax legislation under the name of FATCA that complicates everything for organizations that have anything to do with people residing in or being a citizen of the US.

 The state of New York is particularly difficult from a regulatory perspective, so there are a number of exchanges that do allow US-investors but only as long as you’re not from New York.